bbi3mn4u69/COS30049-Computing_Technology_Innovation_Project/README.md

 this is a repository for a full stack trading platform with React, Nodejs, D3js chart and Solidity smart contract

 features:

-* Item 1
-* Item 2
-  * Item 1a
-  * Item 2a
-     * Item 1b
-     * Item 2b
-_ Tailwind design
-_ Tailwind animation and effect
+* Tailwind animation and effect
-_ Full responsive
+* Full responsive
-_ Credential authentication
+* Credential authentication
-_ Search and filter functionality
+* Search and filter functionality
-_ Smart contract
+* Smart contract
-_ Buying and Selling
+* Buying and Selling
-_ Error handling with React Toast
+* Error handling with React Toast
-_ Featured crypto currentcy based on user interest
+* Featured crypto currentcy based on user interest
-_ D3 candlestick chart
+* D3 candlestick chart
-_ Crypto price on hover graph (tooltips)
+* Crypto price on hover graph (tooltips)
-_ API design
+* API design
-_ Transaction history
+* Transaction history
-_ Update user transaction to block chain with smart contract from blockchain _ Update user crypto currentcy ballance with smart contract from blockchain
+* Update user transaction to block chain with smart contract from blockchain
+* Update user crypto currentcy ballance with smart contract from blockchain

 ---